henkmollema/StartupModules/README.md

 })
 ```

 More docs will follow later.
-Also take a look [at the test web app](https://github.com/henkmollema/StartupModules/tree/master/test/TestWebApp) for more examples.

 ### Application Initializers
 Application initializers allow you to write startup logic for your application, such as configuring your Entity Framework database context and executing migrations.
 Applications initializers are, just like startup modules, discovered automatically as well.